About

 Art Laren, the Netherlands, where I participated as part of group-expo by the Gooise Academie.
 June 2025.

-Sunday Art City Muiden open studios, Muiden, the Netherlands, where I was invited as a guest.
+Sunday Art City Muiden open studios, Muiden, the Netherlands, where I participated as a guest.
 May 2025.

 Uitmarkt Huizen.
 September 2024.